Raffabello/Raffabello/README.md

 I like game development, I would be pleased to be part of it someday.<br/>

 Finally, on top of everything I like to develop applications that help Engineers do their work, particularly the Aeronautical field.<br/>
-And I have an uncanny interest in developing Operating Systems.</br>
+And I have an uncanny interest in OS development.</br>

 Why I use github?
 For professional purposes, as a track of my portfolio, help students, and to just have a deposit of the creations I do in my free time.<br/>
 My strong skills are:<br/>